scheissegalo/myDU_MarketBot/Readme.md

 - **Market Operations:** Attempts to sell crafted items in the highest-paying market, not just the one where the buy order was detected.
 - **Configurable Markets and Intervals:** Allows customization of market IDs and operation intervals through a configuration file.

+## Future
+- [] Smarter pricing system or ability to configure min max prices.
+Maybe based on tier or crafting time.
+- [] Create buy/sell orders for ores and gasses.
+- [] More complex crafting system.
+Instead directly crafting item, before that, craft necessary components till ore level.
+Overflow of components could be sold on market.
+- [] More complex resource handling.
+Instead of crafting everything from thin air, maybe it could look into sell orders for components and buy them.
+This would add movement in smaller servers.
+- [] Market monitoring and pricing based on real market situation.
+Monitor own bot sell and buy orders to adjust pricing.

 ## How It Works

 1. **Buy Order Detection:** MarketBot monitors specified markets for new buy orders that meet certain criteria.